What Are Drum Pumps?

 How Do Electrically Operated Pumps Function?

 Drum pumps that operate electrically are secured into a drum’s top opening via a narrow tube.
 Inside the tube, you’ll find a vertical shaft.
 Inside the drum pump, you’ll find a small motor that is connected to a shaft.
 The motor is typically operated by either a DC or AC electric motor.
 A switch is used to turn the drum pump on.
 The pumping mechanism of the drum begins at the base of the tube.
 This is where the liquid is sucked up.
 At the base of the tube, you’ll find either a rotor or a small pump impeller.
 While electric pumps are similar to manual pumps in many ways, they run on electric power.
 These types of tumps are well suited to jobs where high volumes of liquid are transferred.
 You can find wired and battery-operated pumps.
 You can find a range of voltages.
 Models with higher voltage tend to be on the thicker side.
 If you need to drain a large volume of liquid from a drum, an electric drum is the best option.

 How Do Manually Operated Pumps Function?

 Typically, manually operated pumps are operated by hand.
 They may use a piston pump or a crank.
 These pumps are well-suited to situations where electric power isn’t available.
 They are also a good choice for remote pumping.
-These pumps can be made from many types of materials, including PVC, stainless steel, plastic, and aluminum metals.
+These pumps can be made from many types of materials, including PVC, super duplex stainless steel, plastic, and aluminum metals.

 In some environments, you’ll find that pneumatically operated pumps are the best option.
 They’re a great choice for humid environments or for environments that are dirty or dusty.
 These pumps won’t easily be damaged in the same way an electric pump would.
 If you’re concerned that an electric pump will be damaged in a work environment, a pump like this is a great choice.